crewAIInc/crewAI/docs/core-concepts/Crews.md

 ### Replaying from specific task:
 You can now replay from a specific task using our cli command replay.

-The replay_from_tasks feature in CrewAI allows you to replay from a specific task using the command-line interface (CLI).
+The replay feature in CrewAI allows you to replay from a specific task using the command-line interface (CLI).
 By running the command `crewai replay -t <task_id>`, you can specify the `task_id` for the replay process.

 Kickoffs will now save the latest kickoffs returned task outputs locally for you to be able to replay from.